 Require your suppliers to disclose their ownership structure

-Companies who require suppliers to disclose ownership will benefit from early detection of supplier risks.
+- Detect supplier risks early: Companies who require suppliers to publicly disclose ownership will benefit from early detection of supplier risks.
 Helping you better assess and award supplier contracts and preventing disruption to the supply chain, reputational risks or financial damages.

 Transparency in supply chains can help build more resilient, responsible and sustainable companies.
 By working with suppliers who are transparent about their ownership you can monitor and manage risks with full visibility, and make necessary adjustments, without being caught off-guard.

 In Myanmar, The Coca-Cola Company chose to conduct further due diligence on a potential supplier after engaging with local civil society organizations and learning that a director in the company held a stake in the Myanmar jade industry.
 For years, the U.S. has placed sanctions on Myanmar’s jade industry due to long term links to human rights abuses and environmental degradation.
 After further investigation, it was found that the director also held stake in a company that was as a contractor for a U.S. sanctioned army company.
 The company’s first check did not uncover these risks.

 These instances could have posed serious reputational and financial risks to Coca-Cola as an early investor in Myanmar’s emerging economy.
 If Coca-Cola had ready access to beneficial ownership information of the local supplier they could have more quickly identified the potential risk to their company.